arkaslittlemind/CodeDamn-Eventually-Landing-Page/README.md

 CodeDamn Eventually Landing Page
-Eventually Landing Page made for Hacktober Fest 2021 on CodeDamn.
+Eventually Landing Page made for Hacktober Fest 2021 for CodeDamn.
 HTML, CSS & JavaScript was used.